Sweden Drops The Julian Assange Rape Investigation, But That Doesn't Mean He's Free

 Advertisement

 London's Metropolitan Police force says it "is obliged to execute that warrant should he leave the embassy."
-The maximum sentence for that offense is a year in prison.
+The maximum sentence for that offence is a year in prison.

 Police indicated they will significantly scale back the resources dedicated to making sure Assange does not escape now that he is wanted for a much less serious crime.